Jessica00Oliveira/Jessica00Oliveira/README.md

 - 👀 I’m interested in programming :computer:
 - :mortar_board: I’m currently finishing my master's degree in Electrical and Computers Engineering  .
-- 🌱At present I'm also learning JavaScript.
-I'm looking forward in learning HTML and CSS soon.
+- 🌱At present I'm also learning HTML and CSS.
+I'm looking forward in learning JavaScript soon.

  **Nice to meet you!** :relaxed: